gov-cy/staging-govcy-design-system-docs/src/components/text_input.md

 Use the text input component when you need to let users enter text that’s no longer than a single line, such as their name or phone number.

 ## When not to use this component
 Do not use the text input component if you need to let users enter longer answers that might span multiple lines.
-In this case, you should use a ==text area== instead.
+In this case, you should use a [text area](../../components/textarea/) instead.

 ## How it works
 The component should only exist in the [main section](../../getting-started/page-template/#sections).